JETSCAPE/JETSCAPE/README.md

-What this branch does: A new wrapper for trento (2d and 3d) with almost all its options exposed in jetscape_init.xml To be done: A cache directory that generate the centrality slection table at run-time.
+***What this branch does*** : A new wrapper for trento (2d and 3d) with almost all its options exposed in jetscape_init.xml

+***To be done*** : A cache directory that generate the centrality slection table at run-time.
 It will also check if the centrality table is generated with the same set of parameter, otherwise, another table would be cached.

 Test Skeleton of (potential) JetScape Framework